BEST PLACES TO STAY IN JORDAN – GREAT AREAS AND HOTELS FOR ALL BUDGETS

 Everything here is quite simple, but it is a place for hiking and seeing great sunsets.

 Whether you are staying a full day, two days, or even longer, Dana is a great place to visit in Jordan.
 It is a little different than the other spots you will see in the country, but that is part of its appeal.
 Normally, all hotels and Bedouin camps offer hiking tours, which you can join for a fee.
 Once you have booked your accommodations, ask about the hiking tours.

 Where to Stay in Dana

-- I stayed at Al Nawatef Bedouin Camp – it is a very basic camp.
-You have shared toilets, and mattresses were not great.
-However, I still recommend it because the views are great (and sunset from here is top!), and the food was great.
-So, I definitely recommend staying here (plus it is very budget-friendly).
+$ – I stayed at Al Nawatef Bedouin Camp – a very basic camp.
+You have shared toilets, and the mattresses were not great.
+However, I still recommend it because the food and the views are great (and the sunset from here is top!
+So, I definitely enjoyed my stay at there (plus it is very budget-friendly).
 Check out their rates here.

 CONCLUSION: WHERE TO STAY IN JORDAN

 Jordan is an amazing country with so many places to see.
 Whether it is a 5-star luxury hotel or a tent in a Bedouin camp, you will get to see and experience the true beauty of Jordan if you pick the right activities and the perfect accommodation for you.

 As stunning as Jordan is, staying in one place and only doing day trips is not the best idea.
 So, traveling around – and changing hotels – is the best way to see the country.

 I also hope you have found the answer to your question on where to stay in Jordan and now know which hotels and areas to choose when planning your Jordan trip (whether you do a road trip or do day trips).

 Here are more tips on how to create your Jordan itinerary.